alexkander/loopback4-example-websocket/README.md

-# loopback4-example-websocket
+# @loopback/example-websocket

-This example is created to explore how to expose Websocket [(socket.io)](https://socket.io) endpoints in conjunction with LoopBack controllers.
+This example is created to explore how to expose Websocket [(socket.io)](https://socket.io) endpoints in conjunction with LoopBack 4 controllers through `@loopback/example-websocket`.

 Similarly as @loopback/rest, each websocket server is attached to an http/https server.
 WebSocket controllers are mapped to different routes (namespaces), for